ngrogg/MHWI-Editor/README.md

 # MHWI Editor for Linux

+## DISCLAIMER
+As of 03-18-2023 I'm no longer planning to tinker with this.

 ## Overview
 A wrapper for the Nexus Mods MHWI save editor. <br>
 Created since I run Linux, MHWI runs on Linux and I found out the save editor works on Linux with wine. <br>